Gunilla Persson

-Sonja Gunilla Persson (born 31 December 1958) is a Swedish former fashion model and current television personality.
-She is the daughter of Nils Erik Persson (1920–1998) and Iris Strid (born 1926).
+Sonja Gunilla Persson (born 31 December 1958) is a Swedish former fashion model and current television personality and singer.
+She is the daughter of Nils Erik Persson (1920–1998) and Iris Strid (1926-2023).

 Career

 Persson worked as a tour leader and after journalistic studies started her career at Sveriges Radio where she worked as a presenter of a one-hour celebrity entertainment show conducting interviews with celebrities.